87 Minutes Project: Background

 Following decades of hostility between the two nations, the Ankara Convention of October 1930 ushered in a period of rapprochement, with Prime Minister of Greece Eleftherios Venizelos and President of Turkey Mustafa Kemal Atatürk signing agreements on a number of key questions, above all trade.
 It was suggested also that sporting and cultural initiatives ought to be pursued as a means of bringing people and organizations together from both sides.
 Against this backdrop, it was arranged that F.C.
-Lailapas and Karşıyaka S.K., champions of Chios and Izmir respectively, should meet in December 1930 for what would be the first match between Greek and Turkish football teams since the Treaty of Lausanne and subsequent population exchange.
+Lailapas and Karşıyaka S.K., champions of Chios and İzmir respectively, should meet in December 1930 for what would be the first match between Greek and Turkish football teams since the Treaty of Lausanne and subsequent population exchange.
 However, although the two teams took to the field of play on 8 December in Chios Town, torrential rain forced the match's abandonment after only three minutes.
 Further attempts to play the match were never made.

 87 Minutes, 84 Years Later

 In October 2013, the 87 Minutes Project was launched.
 On establishment, its stated aim was the revival of the abandoned match.
 Furthermore, it was symbolically proposed that the two teams play exactly eighty-seven minutes.
 Officials from both clubs met and a date of Saturday 10 May 2014 was agreed upon.
 As in 1930, Chios would be the venue for the match.
 The announcement generated considerable media interest in Greece and Turkey, with many national newspapers running the story.

-The match was attended by a large number of dignitaries, including both ambassadors, the mayors of Izmir and Chios, the heads of both national Football Associations and other officials.
+The match was attended by a large number of dignitaries, including both ambassadors, the mayors of İzmir and Chios, the heads of both national Football Associations and other officials.
 In a symbolic gesture, former Turkish international and current Karşıyaka S.K. head coach, Yusuf Şimşek started the game for Lailapas whilst mayor of Karşıyaka, Huseyin Mutlu Akpinar played the opening fifteen minutes for Karşıyaka S.K.
 Both scored as the game ended 5-5.
 Before the end of the game however, Turkish fans invaded the pitch and stole the football.
 The fans requested that the match should remain unfinished in order that "the friendship between the people might continue forever".
 Both sides consented to end the match at this point, shortly before the eighty-seven minutes were completed.

 In a ceremony that took place the following day, F.C.
 Lailapas and Karşıyaka S.K. officially became the first Greek and Turkish football teams to be twinned.